soniacweb/project4redbrix/README.md

 To get Postgres to interact with my django app, I migrated my apps using `python manage.py migrate`, where they were visible in pgAdmin (see above screenshot).

-My database is connected, and I could now think about my models, schemas, my own migrations to create tables and listings.
+This is how I connected to my database, and I could now think about my models, schemas, my own migrations to create tables and listings.

 # Planning and mapping out my schemas